 - quit smoking

-- try to improve your relationship with your sexual partner
+- try to improve your relationship or communicate better with your sexual partner

 - practice healthy responses to stress

 Such strategies might take a little research and trial and error to discover what works best for you.
-Be sure to talk to your doctor to address physical or medication causes of your ED.
+Be sure to talk to your doctor to address any potential causes of your ED.